 Pleasant View has been in the business of putting up guests since the turn of the last century (1900 that is); when two men came over the mountain from Dartmouth and asked if they could stay the night.

 From the early 1930’s to as recent as the late 1960’s, Pleasant View in addition to being a working farm, acted as a boarding house.
 Several people who were children when they stayed here in the 40’s and 50’s have come back to stay.
-The picture in the slide show, taken in 1942, shows several of the guests that stayed here enjoying a picnic.
+The picture, to the right, taken in 1935, shows several of the guests that stayed here enjoying a picnic.

 Since 1960 Peasant View has served as a boarding house and convalescent home until in 1989 when it became a bed and breakfast.
 Still in the business of “putting up guests”, Pleasant View continues a long tradition to make your stay welcoming and warm.